String Representation Based on Substring Equation Systems: Constructing an SES from Suffixient Sets

 Our strategy proceeds in three steps.
 We start by defining a position-equivalence relation based on super-maximal right extensions, which are in one-to-one correspondence with the elements of a smallest suffixient set.
 We then show that the resulting equivalence classes correspond to the distinct characters in the text, and thus their number is $\sigma(w)\le \chi(w)$.
 Finally, we encode the relation using $O(\chi(w))$ substring-equality constraints and $\sigma(w)$ character assignments, obtaining an SES of total size $O(\chi(w))$ representing $w$.

-We first define an equivalence relation $\equiv_\chi$ over positions $[1..n]$ of $w \in \Sigma^n$ as follows: \begin{definition}[position equivalence by suffixient sets] For any pair of super-maximal right extensions $yxc$ and $zxc'$ where $y,z \in \Sigma^*$, $c,c'\in\Sigma$, and $x\in\Sigma^+$ is the longest common suffix of $yx$ and $zx$, let $w[i..i+|x| - 1]$ be the occurrence of $x$ in the leftmost occurrence of $yxc$ in $w$, and let $w[i'..i'+|x| - 1]$ be the occurrence of $x$ in the leftmost occurrence of $zxc'$ in $w$.
-Then, $i+k \equiv_\chi i'+k$ for all $0 \leq k < |x|$. \end{definition} Intuitively, Definition~\ref{def:chi_equivalence} declares positions equivalent when they lie in the common-suffix part of the leftmost occurrences of two super-maximal right extensions, ignoring the final extending character.
+We first define an equivalence relation $\equiv_\chi$ over positions $[n]$ of $w \in \Sigma^n$ as follows: \begin{definition}[position equivalence by suffixient sets] The relation $\equiv_\chi$ is the smallest equivalence relation on $[n]$ satisfying the following condition.
+For any pair of super-maximal right extensions $yxc$ and $zxc'$ where $y,z \in \Sigma^*$, $c,c'\in\Sigma$, and $x\in\Sigma^+$ is the longest common suffix of $yx$ and $zx$, let $w[i..i+|x| - 1]$ be the occurrence of $x$ in the leftmost occurrence of $yxc$ in $w$, and let $w[i'..i'+|x| - 1]$ be the occurrence of $x$ in the leftmost occurrence of $zxc'$ in $w$.
+Then, $i+k \equiv_\chi i'+k$ for all $0 \leq k < |x|$. \end{definition} Intuitively, \Cref{def:chi_equivalence} declares positions equivalent when they lie in the common-suffix part of the leftmost occurrences of two super-maximal right extensions, ignoring the final extending character.
 Note that in the above definition, we have chosen the leftmost occurrence of each super-maximal right extension to simplify the exposition, but the choice can be arbitrary.

 \begin{lemma} If $u = w[i..i+|u| - 1]$ is a right extension with a unique occurrence, then there exists $1 \leq j \leq i$ such that $w[j..i+|u| - 1]$ is a super-maximal right extension. \end{lemma} \begin{proof} Let $j$ be the smallest value such that $w[j..i+|u| - 1]=xu$ is a right extension.
-If $xu$ is not a super-maximal right extension, there must be some other right extension $v =yxu$ having $xu$ as a proper suffix.
+If $xu$ is not a super-maximal right extension, there must be some other right extension $v = yxu$ having $xu$ as a proper suffix.
 Since $xu$ is the longest right extension having an occurrence ending at $i+|u|-1$, $v$ cannot have an occurrence ending at $i+|u|-1$, implying another occurrence of $v$ -- and thus of $xu$ -- elsewhere.
 However, this contradicts the assumption that the occurrence of $u$ is unique. \end{proof}

 \begin{lemma} If $u$ is a right extension, then there exists a super-maximal right extension containing $u$ as a suffix. \end{lemma} \begin{proof} Straightforward from definition of super-maximal right extensions. \end{proof}